aevri/barrie-bear/barrie_bear.md

 It took them a little while for them to get their 'sea legs' but by the time they arrived at Mrs. Rabbit's house, they were feeling considerably more confident.
-Mr. Beaver was all ready waiting and with a quick Hello and Good-bye' to the Rabbits, Heigh was off
+Mr. Beaver was all ready waiting and with a quick 'Hello and Good-bye' to the Rabbits, Heigh was off

 again and this time heading for the coast.
 After about two miles,

 35

-— Heigh settled down to a gentle trot and it was a lovely feeling jogging through the lovely countryside with the sun on their backs and a warm, though refreshing breeze, in their faces.
+Heigh settled down to a gentle trot and it was a lovely feeling jogging through the lovely countryside with the sun on their backs and a warm, though refreshing breeze, in their faces.
 Although Barrie-Bear had a hold on the reins, he had no idea how to use them,